Apr 25, 2025

 What are Safeguard Facilities?

-• The Safeguard Mechanism applies to any facility that emits more than 100,000 tonnes of CO₂-equivalent in a financial year.
+The Safeguard Mechanism applies to any facility that emits more than 100,000 tonnes of CO₂-equivalent in a financial year.

 • This typically includes 210 to 220 facilities, though the number varies year to year.

-• However, a ‘facility’ isn’t always a single location.
+Most are large industrial sites—coal mines, gas processors, aluminium smelters, and manufacturers.
+However, a ‘facility’ isn’t always a single location.
 Under the NGER Act, it refers to activities that produce emissions or use energy, which may span multiple sites.
 For example, transport companies may report grouped activities as a single Safeguard facility.
+(Read more: CER)

-Setting Baselines and Why Baselines Matter
+Setting Baselines and Why They Matter

-• The Safeguard Mechanism sets legislated limits—called baselines—for Australia’s largest emitters.
+The Safeguard Mechanism sets legislated emissions limits—called baselines—for Australia’s largest emitters.
+Each baseline is calculated by multiplying a facility’s output by an emissions-intensity factor.
+(Read more: DCCEEW)

 The Electricity Sector